RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

 2. Once we have the new column we can follow the example from above to make a world map and show birthrate data.

+The first step is to make use of the awesome `requests module <http://docs.request.org>`_  The requests module allows us to easily communicate to databases across the web.
+The documentation for it is awesome, so you should use that to learn about requests in more detail.
+We'll just give you the bare bones to get started.

 .. code:: ipython3

+    import requests
     res = requests.get('https://restcountries.eu/rest/v2/alpha/usa')
     res.status_code